Incorporating Crowdsourced Annotator Distributions into Ensemble Modeling to Improve Classification Trustworthiness for Ancient Greek Papyri: Methods

 Note that the lower index of $X$ takes on $2M$ values since there are two models each with $M=24$ classes whose output probabilities must be incorporated.

-Analogous to the Softmax output layer of the ResNets, the KNN produces an output distribution of classification probabilities which is based on the fraction of neighbors of different classes.
+Similar to the ResNets, the KNN also produces an output distribution of classification probabilities which is based on the fraction of neighbors of different classes.
 This allows us to perform the same entropic analyses on all three models.